ThomasBleijendaal/umbraco-custom-section/docs/di.md

 ![No results](images/di2.png)

-In order to fix this, we need to provide a parameterless contstructor and fetch the `DbContext` ourselves when the `TreeController` is constructed using the parameterless constructor.
+In order to fix this, we need to provide a parameterless constructor and fetch the `DbContext` ourselves when the `TreeController` is constructed using the parameterless constructor.
+Or remove the non-parameterless constructor and always fetch your own dependencies in the constructor.

 ``` Csharp
 public CustomTreeController()